csu-signal/PropositionExtraction/README.md

 # PropositionExtraction

-This repository hosts the implementation and accompanying resources for the paper "Propositional Extraction from Natural Speech in Small Group Collaborative Tasks".
+This repository hosts the implementation and accompanying resources for the paper "Propositional Extraction from Natural Speech in Small Group Collaborative Tasks" (appearing at EDM 2024).

 ## Table of Contents
 - [Installation](#installation)